Vyral/mark-ramey/_posts/2018-10-19-what-questions-should-your-agent-answer-before-you-hire-them.md

 {% include youtube.html %}

-When you’re making a decision on who the right agent is to help you sell your home, here are a few questions that you should be asking to make sure:
+<p style="text-align: center;"><em>When you’re making a decision on who the right agent is to help you sell your home, here are a few questions that you should be asking to make sure:</em></p>

 **1. How long have you been in the industry?** This gives insight into the level of experience that an agent has.